 - Anyone living or working in Dockyard will have vehicle accreditation to have full access

-Mr Dias added: “The area is going to be exceptionally busy and although still a couple of months away we want to remind people to plan in advance if they are coming to the America’s Cup or to visit Dockyard.
+Mr Dias said: “The area is going to be exceptionally busy and although still a couple of months away we want to remind people to plan in advance if they are coming to the America’s Cup or to visit Dockyard.

 “It is important to note that if you intend to get to the America’s Cup Event Village, coming through Dockyard is the least convenient way to go if you are planning to use your car.